Dachshund Back Problems

 6. Somewhat reluctant to climb stairs

-DDachshunds are usually healthy dogs with their lifespan on average from 14-17.
+Dachshunds are usually healthy dogs with their lifespan on average from 14-17.
 However they do have some health issues you might to watch out for.

 Since dachshunds have long spines, they are more prone for dachshund back problems.
 Most of the common areas for a dachshund to develop a spine problem is the back.
 However, they are also more susceptible to neck and cervical spine problems as well.

-When talking about dachshund back problems, it is usally associated with what is called "intervertebral Disc Disease".
-This is a medical condition where the intervertebral disc protrudes to a degree, or completely prolapses, causing a level of spinal cord compression.
+When talking about dachshund back problems, it is usally associated with what is called "Intervertebral Disc Disease".
+This is a medical condition where the intervertebral disc protrudes to a degree or completely prolapses, causing a level of spinal cord compression.

 This can be painful and cause dysfunction in your dachshund.

 Dachshunds are more susceptible to this condition more then any other breed.

 Packer, RMA, et al., “DachsLife 2015: an investigation of lifestyle associations with the risk of intervertebral disc disease in Dachshunds,” Canine Genetics and Epidemiology, 2016

 1. You need to make sure they do not jump up and down from your couch or bed, as this can cause back problems.

 2. Avoid letting them run at top speed to chase anything like a ball or squirrel.